-Topics: Mobile, Customer Analytics, Customer Engagement, Customer Experience, cloud computing, Collaboration, Customer Service, Internet of Things, Contact Center, digital technology, Omnichannel, Customer Journey Maps, Billing and Recurring Revenue
+Topics: Mobile, Customer Analytics, Customer Engagement, Customer Experience, Customer Feedback Management, Cloud Computing, Collaboration, Customer Service, Internet of Things, Contact Center, digital technology, Omnichannel, Customer Journey Maps, Billing and Recurring Revenue

 If we look at the focus of technology vendors for analytics and business intelligence or business applications providers deploying these capabilities in the last five years, we see that they have elevated the importance on the value of visualization and dashboards.
 These promotions might be understandable, but will they make business and the people using them more intelligent?

 Topics: Big Data, data science, Mobile, Machine Learning, Analytics, Business Intelligence, Cloud Computing, Collaboration, Information Optimization, digital technology, Machine Learning and Cognitive Computing